This document is also available in these formats: PDF.

 To make invalid another card's effect; that card is Discarded.

-When a Non-Combat Disaster completes the actions described in its instructions, it is Defeated.
+When a non-Combat Disaster completes the actions described in its instructions, it is Defeated.

 Defeated Disasters are Discarded.

-Remove a card from play for the rest of the game.
+Remove a card from the game.

 Remove a card from play and place it in its owner's Discard pile.